-U. S. Space and Rocket Center
+Visit the U. S. Space and Rocket Center

-This is a must-see for first-time visitors to Huntsville.
+The U. S. Space and Rocket Center is a must-see for first-time visitors to Huntsville.
 There are not many cities that can put on such a display as the big Saturn V rocket standing outside the Space Museum.
 For the more adventuresome tourist with a few days or a week to spare, a residency at Space Camp will always be a fond memory.

 One of the delights of Huntsville is seeing the history of the Tennessee Valley.
 The Burritt Museum offers not only the best view in Huntsville but several log cabins and animals demonstrating how people lived in the second half of the 1800's.

-Alabama Constitution Village
+Tour the Alabama Constitution Village

 Since the Alabama Constitution was signed in Huntsville in 1819, it is only fitting that a whole village has sprung up to depict the life of Huntsville during the early 1800's.
 EarlyWorks Children Museum, Historic Huntsville Depot, and the Humphrey-Rodgers House are all located downtown and make up the EarlyWorks Museum Complex.

-Weeden House Museum
+Visit the Weeden House Museum

-Cathedral Caverns is now a State Park.
+Cathedral Caverns is now a state park.
 This cave holds six world records and is located near Grant, Alabama.
 Be sure to go into Grant and have lunch at Mimi's Cafe.

 So much has been written about Helen Keller, born in Tuscumbia, Alabama.
 It is awe-inspiring to go in June and July and see "The Miracle Worker" performed in the backyard of the house where the famous story actually took place.